bb-io/GitLab/README.md

 The following bird creates a new memoQ project whenever files are updated or added to a specific folder in a GitLab repository.

 ![1705408481146](image/README/1705408481146.png)

-## Missing features

-We have the ability to trigger on any event specified in [this list](https://docs.GitLab.com/en/webhooks/webhook-events-and-payloads).
-Feel free to request these with us.

 ## Feedback